paytonharrison/ProgrammingWithC/README.md

 # ProgrammingWithC
-All of the labs created for MSU's CSCI 112 course Taken in the Fall of 2018
+All of the labs created for MSU's CSCI 112 course taken in the Fall of 2018

 Here is a description of each c file: